alexdevero/alex-devero-blog/__drafts__/draft--es2017-features.md

 ## Trailing commas

 This is a small feature that can make working with git, or another source control, easier.
 The purpose of this feature is simple.
-It allows you to end the list of parameter of a function with a trailing coma.
+It allows you to end the list of parameter of a function with a trailing comma.
 This may sound weird, but consider this.
 Imagine you have a function that accepts multiple parameters.

 To make the code more readable, each parameter is on a separate line.
 You commit this code, add it to your source control.
 Then, someone else comes and adds new parameter.
 What happens?
 Source control will annotate the line with new parameter.
 However, it will also annotate the line above.